 Shopify and similar CMS platforms allow you to create, manage and market your offerings in one place.
-Some CMS platforms are designed to integrate with marketing software, which allows you to keep profiles of your customers in one place.
-Emarketing remains one of the most effective tools to online success because it allows you to stay in touch with your target market in a matter of clicks.
+Some CMS platforms are designed to integrate with marketing software, which will enable you to keep profiles of your customers in one place.
+Emarketing remains one of the most effective tools for online success because it allows you to stay in touch with your target market in a matter of clicks.
 Many online businesses take off once they develop a long permission-based marketing list of recipients who want to be informed about a brand.

 Signing up for a Shopify account makes online marketing easy since the platform integrates with Google's new Smart Shopping Campaigns.
 You simply set a daily Shopify budget, select the products you want to advertise, set bid pricing and determine the market you want to target.
-Google uses this information from Shopify to display in relevant searches.
+Then, Google uses this information from Shopify to display in relevant searches.